williamGrey2047/Holocron/WebDev/_shared/Projects/ANH/shoppingListItemsArray.md

 >[!info]- Learning Outcome
->This page covers the complex nature of the multdimensional array produced by the `join` command used in Flask
+>This page covers the complex nature of the multidimensional array produced by the `join` command used in Flask

 # Arrays Overview